bhall2001/moduops-www/frontend/docs/tutorial/create_consignee.md

 Now, let's create a Consignee for our module in ModuOps.

-1. On the `Modules/Towns` screen, navigate to the `Consignee` tab on the right half of the screen.
+1. On the `Modules/Towns` screen, click to select our module `Somewhere in the world`.
+2. Click the `Consignee` tab on the right half of the screen to display the list of consignees for our module.
-2. Under the column marked `Consignees`, click `New` to create a new consignee.
+3. Under the column marked `Consignees`, click `New` to create a new consignee.
-3. Name the consignee `Warehouse`.
+4. Name the consignee `Warehouse`.
 The name is the only required item when creating a Consignee.
-4. Click `Create`.
+5. Click `Create`.

 Congratulations!
 Your new Consignee, "Warehouse," is now created.